The Beauty of the Italian Language

-I’ve studied Italian off and on for much of my adult life.
+I’ve studied Italian on and off for much of my adult life.
 It started with a beginning Italian language class in college, which a friend and I took just for fun.
 And fun it was!
 Unpacking this gorgeous language was a thrill.
 But it was only a semester and I didn’t get too far.
-I certainly could not have moved to Italy and carried on a conversation on day 1, beyond “hello my name is” and “where is the bathroom?”
+I certainly could not have moved to Italy and carried on a conversation on day one, beyond “hello my name is” and “where is the bathroom?”

 A few years later, when Brandy and I decided to start Tuscan Travel Group, we signed up for an intensive Italian language course.
 Her conversational Italian came back to her quite well.
 I struggled more, but we both made a lot of progress.
 On subsequent business trips to Tuscany, we held our own with villa owners that did not speak English.
 But, alas, if the villa owner spoke English (which most did), the conversation was in English.
 In 2014, I relocated back to Florence for a 3-month stay, and again exercised the Italian-language muscle in my brain.
 It’s amazing how fast it atrophies.
 Fluency remains elusive to me.
 But the beauty of the language will always intrigue me and keep me diving in again and again.